Skip to content

 Integrate

-When you start the AuthC server a secret key is generated on SERVER_KEY_PATH=./keyfile in the JSON Web Key format.
-This key is used to verify that JWT tokens recieved by your web services/backend APIs are verified and trusted.
+When you start the AuthC server, a secret key is generated at the path specified by SERVER_KEY_PATH=./keyfile in JSON Web Key (JWK) format.

 {